Farm to table menu! Fresh-to-fork! Eat local!

 It can be hard for local farmers or suppliers to predict what items will be available when and for how long they’ll last before they’re out of stock.

-When you think of locally sourced food, though, you probably think of seasonal items… most likely produce.
+When you think of a farm to table menu, though, you probably think of seasonal items… most likely produce.
 Fruit and veg tend to be the top items restaurants and consumers alike associate with fresh-to-table food.

 But don’t forget there are plenty of other items that can be sourced locally.
 Restaurants tend to use just as much dairy and protein – depending what concept you are – as produce.